CJH9805/PixelExperience-retrofit_dynamic_partitions_Migration/README.md

     - ``` fastboot set_active other ```
     - ``` fastboot wipe-super super_empty.img ```
     - ``` fastboot set_active other ```

-9.Then enter our own modified TWRP or OrangeFox to install the ROM(don't flash recovery)
+9. Then enter our own modified TWRP or OrangeFox to install the ROM(don't flash recovery)